dmgig/DateFrame/README.md

 # DateFrame
-DateFrame Class For PHP

-DateFrame class to ease generation of SQL BETWEEN clauses
+PHP DateFrame class to ease working with date intervals, and ease generation of SQL BETWEEN clauses

 Contructor requires start and end date.